Haesindang Park: Legend

 A tragic legend known as the "Legend of Aebawi and Haesindang" shrouds the statues of the park.
 According to the legend, a woman was once left by her man on a rock in the sea while he worked.
 The man was later unable to retrieve her because of a storm, and the woman drowned.
 After that, the village people were not able to catch fish.
 Some said that it was because of the dead woman.
-One day, a fisherman urinated into the water and afterward, he was able to catch fish, so it was thought that exposing the deceased virgin to male genitalia pleased her.
+One day, a fisherman ejaculated into the water and afterward, he was able to catch fish, so it was thought that exposing the deceased virgin to male genitalia pleased her.
 To soothe her spirit further, the local village people made several phallic wooden carvings and held religious ceremonies on her behalf.
 After a while, the fish slowly returned and the villagers were able to live comfortably again.
 The place where the woman died was named Aebawi Rock and the building where the religious ceremony is held twice a year was named Haesindang.
 The ceremony is still honored today as a traditional folk event.